 - Diseases through sharing needles

 Of course, there are far more consequences than just these.
-As a rule, drug addicts are inveterate liars, manipulators and cheats.
+As a rule, drug addicts are inveterate liars, manipulators, and cheats.
 That is a fact almost without exception.
-Middle class Christians, particularly, hate it when I say that but then they are open to all sorts of abuse from some of the characters around here who will turn on the water works if it means they get a quick score.
+Middle-class Christians, in particular, hate it when I say that, but then they are open to all sorts of abuse from some of the characters around here who will turn on the water works if it means they get a quick score.
 Churches and Christians are ‘soft targets’ for drug users.
-They quickly learn how to get with the ‘lingo‘, what to say and when to say it and many Christians, in their naive desperation to do ‘ministry’, often lap up all this stuff and get taken for a gigantic ride.
+They quickly learn how to get with the ‘lingo’—they learn what to say and when to say it—and many Christians, in their naive desperation to do ‘ministry’, often lap up all this stuff and get taken for a gigantic ride.

 Find out tomorrow.